fernandorpm/mischiefer/README.md

 </div>
 ```

 Containers have a width of 70% for desktop screens, and 100% for smaller devices.
-But don't worry about it, for you it's just about adding the tag.
-Let we handle it for you :sunglasses:
+But don't worry about it, for you, it's just about adding the tag.
+Let us handle it for you :sunglasses:

 What if you wanted to change the whole background color, but still use the `container` property?